jordan-romero/jordan-romero/README.md

 # Jordan T. Romero
 ###### Pronouns: she/her

 <p align="center">- 🌱 Always looking to learn new things.
-Currently working with Typescript and React! 🌱 -</p>
+Currently working with Typescript, React, and NodeJS! 🌱 -</p>

 🚀 Startups: Working hard and working fast to produce simplistic programming solutions that make a difference